 Winners of Science & SciLifeLab Prize visited SciLifeLab in Stockholm

-Following the award ceremony at Grand Hotel on December 9th , the winner of Science and SciLifeLab Prize and the three runner-ups came to SciLifeLab in Stockholm for an open seminar and a tour of the facility.
+Following the award ceremony at Grand Hotel on December 9th , the winner of Science and SciLifeLab Prize and the three runner-ups came to SciLifeLab in Stockholm for an open seminar and a tour of the unit.

 On December 10th, the program for Science and SciLifeLab Prize continued with an open seminar in Solna.
 Following lectures by the grand prizewinner and the three runner-ups, the work at SciLifeLab in Stockholm was presented by three of the center scientific directors: Jussi Taipale, Mathias Uhlén and Gunnar von Heijne.